egoodhall/gravel/README.md

 # gravel

-Build tool for Golang monorepos.
-To speed up builds, gravel keeps track of what files have changed since the last build, and only tests/builds their packages.
-Gravel uses Go modules for managing dependencies, which makes it more feasible to use than something like Bazel for small projects.
+Gravel is a build tool for Go monorepos.
+To speed up builds, gravel caches a hash of the files in a package that have changed since the last build, and only tests/builds the packages that depend on them.
+Gravel uses Go modules for managing dependencies, which makes it more feasible to use than something like Bazel for small/medium-sized projects.

 ### Installation